Chase opens first retail branch in Wyoming on Dell Range

 CHEYENNE – JPMorgan Chase opened the doors to its first retail branch in Wyoming Tuesday, and it’s right here in Cheyenne at 3502 Dell Range Blvd.

-Chase is also in the works of bringing another location to Jackson, in order to support their more than 90,000 customers and more than 11,000 business clients in the state of Wyoming.
-At the ribbon cutting, Mayor Patrick Collins said Chase’s decision to open up shop in Cheyenne is a step in the right direction for the city and its residents.
+Chase is also working to bring another location to Jackson, in order to support its more than 90,000 customers and more than 11,000 business clients in the state of Wyoming.
+At Tuesday’s ribbon cutting, Mayor Patrick Collins said Chase’s decision to open up shop in Cheyenne is a step in the right direction for the city and its residents.

 “When America’s largest bank chooses to open in Cheyenne, it really validates the work that we’ve been doing to prepare and grow our economy,” Collins said.
 “I love the saying, ‘You’re either green and growing, or you’re ripe and rotting,’ and I really feel like Cheyenne is green and growing.”